 Customers can use the survey to do the following:

-• Option 1 – If you already know your service line material, you can fill out the survey.
-A picture is needed.
-If you are unable to upload a picture, customers can still fill out the survey and request an appointment for city staff to visit the home to take a picture.
+- Option 1 – If you already know your service line material, please fill out the survey and include a picture of the service line.
+If you are unable to upload a picture, you can still fill out the survey and request an appointment for city staff to visit the home to take a picture for you.
 Link to Survey

-• Option 2 – Water Resources has produced a video on how to determine the service line material and then fill out the survey.
+- Option 2 – You can watch the video produced by Water Resources to learn how to determine the service line material.
+You can then fill out the survey with that information and a picture of the service line.
 Link to Video Link to Survey

-• Option 3 – Request an appointment for water staff to visit your home or business.
-It only takes 10-15 minutes and access is needed to the basement or crawl space.
+- Option 3 – Request an appointment for water staff to visit your home or business.
+The visit only takes 10-15 minutes and access is needed into the basement or crawl space.
 Link to Survey

-• Option 4 – If customers have replaced their service line, please fill out the survey, a picture of the service line as it enters the home or a copy of the invoice can be uploaded.
+- Option 4 – If you have replaced your service line, please fill out the survey.
+A picture of the service line as it enters the home or a copy of the invoice can be uploaded.
 Link to Survey

 Lead Health Effects

 Exposure to lead in drinking water can cause serious health effects in all age groups.
-Infants and children can have decreases in IQ and attention span.
-Lead exposure can lead to new learning and behavior problems or exacerbate existing learning and behavior problems.
-The children of women who are exposed to lead before and during pregnancy can have increased risk of these adverse health effects.
-Adults can have increased risks of heart disease, high blood pressure, kidney or nervous system problems.
+Infants and children have decreases in IQ and attention span.
+Lead exposure can lead to new learning and behavior problems or worsen existing learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have increased risk of these negative health effects.
+Adults can have increased risks of heart disease, high blood pressure, and kidney, or nervous system problems.

 The City Strives to Ensure Safe Clean Water

-The City of Asheville’s water has consistently been verified as safe and clean, and these new regulations should not be cause for concern among our community.
-Customers may be impacted by construction, water quality sampling, and/or remediation practices, throughout the implementation of the revision.
-The City of Asheville is dedicated to providing proactive communication and transparency throughout the inventory and survey process.
+The City of Asheville’s water has consistently been verified as safe and clean, and these new regulations should not be cause for concern.
+Customers may be impacted by construction, water quality sampling, and/or remediation practices throughout the implementation of these regulations.
+The City of Asheville is dedicated to transparency throughout the inventory and replacement process.
+Customers can use this link for AVL Alert Sign Up to register for notifications.

 Background